-The key audit matter How the matter was addressed in our audit Management is resp The Group recognizes revenue on sale of properties in accordance with IFRS 15 "Revenue from Contracts with Customers".
+The key audit matter How the matter was addressed in our audit The Group recognizes revenue on sale of properties in accordance with IFRS 15 "Revenue from Contracts with Customers".
 The Group recognises revenue on sale of properties either at point in time or over time depending on the terms of contracts with its customer and the relevant laws and regulations of the jurisdiction in which it has entered into the contract with its customers.
-Revenue recognition on sale of properties was considered a key audit matter due to following key elements of judgement and estimation involved that warrant additional audit focus: the analysis of whether the contracts comprise one or more performance obligations; We have assessed the appropriateness of the revenue recognition accounting policies adopted by the Group and its compliance with International Financial Reporting Standards ("IFRS"); Obtained an understanding of the revenue process implemented by the Group; We have performed test of design and implementation of relevant controls; On a sample basis, we have assessed the contracts for sale of properties to identify the performance obligations of the Group under these contracts and assessed whether these performance obligations are satisfied over time or at a point in time based on the criteria specified under IFRS 15; On a sample basis, we have assessed the appropriateness of percentage of completion of the construction of properties by reference to costs incurred to date compared to the estimated total costs where the performance obligation is other information co the Integrated Repor financial statements obtained Directors' Report, and we expe Integrated Report af Our opinion on the not cover the other i form of assurance co In connection with o statements, our resp determining whether the performance obligations are satisfied over time or at a point in time; estimation of total costs required to meet performance obligations under the contracts with customers and for performance obligations satisfied over time, recognize proportionate revenue to the extent of satisfaction of performance obligations; and evaluating the probability that the Group will collect the entitled consideration under the contracts with customers. satisfied over time; On a sample basis, we have assessed the adequacy of the total estimated cost to complete through the management appointed external cost consultant's report, supporting agreements and other relevant information.
-For costs incurred to date, we have tested, on a sample basis, significant items of cost components by comparing these to the relevant supporting documents including payment certificates to ascertain the existence and accuracy of the costs of work done; Inquired with the management with respect to any concerns or disputes for sales and collections from customers, along with status of exposures and default rates.
-Furthermore, on a sample basis, traced collections made during the year are appropriately applied; and We have assessed the adequacy of the disclosure in the consolidated financial and, in doing so, con is materially inconsi statements or our kr otherwise appears to work we have perfor misstatement of this report that fact.
-We statements.
+Revenue recognition on sale of properties was considered a key audit matter due to following key elements of judgement and estimation involved that warrant additional audit focus: determining whether the performance obligations are satisfied over time or at a point in time; and estimation of total costs required to meet performance obligations satisfied over time, recognize revenue in proportion to the extent and upon satisfactory fulfillment of performance obligations; We have assessed the appropriateness of the revenue recognition accounting policies adopted by the Group and its compliance with International Financial Reporting Standards ("IFRS"); Obtained an understanding of the revenue process implemented by the Group; We have performed test of design and implementation of relevant controls; On a sample basis, we have assessed the contracts for sale of properties to identify the performance obligations of the Group under these contracts and assessed whether these performance obligations are satisfied over time or at a point in time based on the criteria specified under IFRS 15; On a sample basis, we have assessed the appropriateness of percentage of completion of the construction of properties by reference to costs incurred to date compared to the estimated total costs, where the performance obligation is satisfied over time; On a sample basis, we have assessed the adequacy of the total estimated cost to complete through the management appointed external cost consultant's report, supporting agreements, retrospective evaluation of budgets and other relevant information.
+We have also evaluated, on a sample basis, significant items of cost computed cost consultants.
+For costs incurred to date, we have tested, on a sample basis, significant items of cost components by comparing these to the relevant supporting documents including payment certificates to ascertain the existence and accuracy of the costs of work done; and